 Bruichladdich is a rather unique distillery on the island of Islay.
-Founded in 1881 by the Harvey Brothers of Glasgow, the distillery has led an often tumultuous existence, with more than one closure in it’s long past.
-As recently as the early 1990’s the distillery fell silent when owners Whyte & MacKay deemed the site surplus to their requirements.
+Founded in 1881 by the Harvey Brothers of Glasgow, the distillery has led an often tumultuous existence, with more than one closure in its long past.
+As recently as the 1990s the distillery fell silent when owners Whyte & MacKay deemed it surplus to their requirements.
 Bruichladdich was mothballed and though a skeleton staff maintained the equipment, it seemed unlikely that it would ever return, until a group of investors led by Mark Reynier bought the site in 2001 for £6.5million.

-Under Reynier’s guidance, the distillery found a new path, with creativity and experimentation, along with a strong focus on terroir and provenance at the very heart of the business.
-New brands were launched, with the creation of the Port Charlotte single malt, followed of course by the super heavily peated Octomore, now arguably one of the most talked about and sought after drams on the market.
-Then there’s the Botanist gin, created using 22 botanicals foraged from around the island, it is now the distilleries biggest selling brand.
+Under Reynier’s guidance, the distillery found a new path, with creativity and experimentation, along with a strong focus on terroir and provenance.
+New brands were launched, with the creation of the Port Charlotte single malt, followed by the super heavily peated Octomore, now arguably one of the most talked about and sought after drams on the market.
+Then there’s the Botanist gin, created using 22 botanicals foraged from around the island, it is now the distillery’s biggest selling brand.

-Ownership of Bruichladdich may have moved on once again, this time to Remy Cointreau, but to their credit, the French giants appear content to allow the skilled workers onsite to carry on doing what they do best, with minimal interference from above.
+Ownership of Bruichladdich may have moved on once again, this time to Remy Cointreau, but to their credit, the French giants appear content to allow the skilled workers onsite to carry on doing what they do best, with minimal interference from head office.

 For a distillery once so unloved, Bruichladdich now enjoys a devoted following that spans much of the globe.
-Part of this fandom has even manifested in the form of Facebook group ‘Friends of Bruichladdich’ but what started as a small online meeting place for the most dedicated of fans has now grown into a healthy community of nearly 4000 members.
+Part of this fandom has manifested in the form of the Facebook group ‘Friends of Bruichladdich’.
+What started as a small online meeting place for the most dedicated of fans has now grown into a healthy community of nearly 4000 members.